viking-sudo-rm/transformer-kitchen/README.md

-# transformer-cookbook
+# transformer-kitchen

-Lightweight library for transformer constructions
+Lightweight library to implement, debug, and replicate transformer constructions from the transformer cookbook.